vbhaip/TileFlip/public/info.md

 ## About

 I was inspired to make this after checking out the really cool [tixy.land](https://tixy.land).
-If you're still have questions or come up with a cool animation that you want to share, reach out to me @vbhaip.
+If you're still have questions or come up with a cool animation that you want to share, reach out to me at *contact @ vinaybhaip.com*.